Zach-Deladev/website-improvements/README.md

 ### NAVIGATION

 As mentioned the original navigation bar is very basic and unresponsive.
 I have created a new navigation bar that is responsive and has a clear flow of information.
 The navigation bar is now fixed to the top of the page and changes from transparent to a solid colour on scroll to prevent content overlap.
+I achieved this by creating a javascript function that listens for a scoll event and adds a class name to the nav bar when the user scrolls down the page.

 ![Original Nav](./rmimgs/nav.png)